 Again, you don’t need a huge budget to pull off great curb appeal.
 This home has used just grass, gravel, and flat pavers.
 But with some creativity and pre-planning, has laid everything in a geometric design that catches the eye.

 The pavers are placed in a mosaic style and work as the perfect backdrop to the plants and trimmed bushes.
-You don’t need a ton of color to make this home look amazing.
+You don’t need a ton of color in the flower bed to make this home look amazing.

 Unique and Different Landscaping

 You don’t see a look like this very often.
-Perfectly trimmed shrubs in clay planters are placed strategically over the front lawn where you see square pavers leading up to the door.
+Perfectly trimmed shrubs in clay planters sit strategically across the front lawn where you see square pavers leading up to the front door.

 The Use of Lighting